dappforce/subsocial-docs/docs/sdk/quick-start/GettingStarted.md

 import { bnsToIds, idToBn } from '@subsocial/utils'

 /*
-  Store the url to substrate and ipfs nodes
+  Store the URLs of the Substrate and IPFS nodes
   Note: You can either run local substrateNode or use our testnet.
 */
 const substrateNodeUrl = 'http://127.0.0.1:9944'